Posted by Sarah Whitman on Monday, February 27, 2017 - 09:00

 Spotlight your soft skills.
 While job-related skills are important, today’s hiring managers are becoming more attuned to non-technical skills like problem solving, flexibility and time management.
 Include examples that illustrate how you put these types of skills into action.

 Cut the clichés.
-While it’s fine to talk about your accomplishments in terms that other creatives will understand, avoid using clichés and industry jargon.
+While it’s fine to talk about your accomplishments in terms that other creatives will understand, avoid using empty clichés and buzzwords.
 Your application may have to first go through the human resources department, so a non-designer should be able to easily understand it.

 Proofread.
 Often, it’s hard to spot mistakes in content that you’ve worked with over and over.
 But one typo could cost you an interview, especially for a competitive position.
-Before you submit your graphic design resume, read it again on screen and on paper.
-If possible, ask two friends to read it, too: a designer and someone who is good at copy editing.
+Before you submit your resume, read it again on screen and on paper.
+If possible, ask two friends to read it, too: a designer and someone who is an expert at copy editing.

 Dare to design.
-While resume templates may be fine for other lines of work, creative directors and in-house managers are looking for a sneak peek at your design skills.
+While resume templates may be fine for other lines of work, creative directors, art directors and in-house managers are looking for a sneak peek at your design and layout skills.
 They’ll be paying close attention to how you use typography, visual elements and white space.

 Show off your brand.
-Your graphic design resume should convey your own personal brand or style.
+Your resume is a key marketing vehicle and it needs to convey your unique personal brand or style.
 In fact, your cover letter, resume and portfolio should work as a package to communicate the image you want to project.
+In short, cohesive branding matters.

 Prioritize readability.
 Whether you’ve designed your resume in a traditional format or as an infographic, readability should be a top priority.
 If your resume lacks flow or if a trusted friend finds it confusing, you may need to simplify your design.